 So, what is a CRM strategy?

 A CRM strategy is a plan that your entire company adopts to help increase productivity, efficiency, and profits.
-It’s an organization-wide belief that customers are the lifeblood of your business and building relationships with them and then nurturing those relationships, is the fastest path to success.
+It’s an organization-wide belief that customers are the lifeblood of your business.
+Building relationships with them and nurturing those relationships is the fastest path to success.

 - What are you hoping to accomplish?
 What goals have you set for the company?
 What do you want to get out of your CRM?

 - Who are your customers?
 What does your ideal customer look like and how do you reach them?

 - What does their buyer journey look like?
 In this day and age, customers can interact with your company in multiple ways.
 You’ll likely have different buyer journeys depending on the type of customer you’re working with.

 6 Steps To Create a CRM Strategy

 You’ve done the work and have a better understanding of your company, your customers, and your needs.
 Now, you’re ready to develop your strategy.